BrunoRomes/mastermind/README.md

     - player: Name of the player creating the game;
     - number_of_players: Number of people that will play the game.
 Defaults to `1`;
     - allow_repetition: Indicates if the code generated will have duplicated colors or not.
 Defaults to `false`;
     - max_turns: The max number of guesses each player will have.
-Defaults to `10`;
+If it isn't present, the game will run on endless mode;
     - Example: `{ "player": "Player1", "number_of_players": 2, "allow_repetition": true, "max_turns": 10 }`
 * Output: check schema Game